Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ## International Users

-This app is designed for use in Toronto, Canada.
+This app is designed for use in Montreal, Canada.
 If you are using the app from outside Canada, please be aware that your information may be transferred to and processed in Canada.

 ## Consent

-By using Toronto Pride 2025 Events, you consent to the collection and use of information as described in this Privacy Policy.
+By using Montreal Pride 2025 Events, you consent to the collection and use of information as described in this Privacy Policy.